-The Interconnection Customer shall secure all necessary local jurisdiction, state, and/or federal land use authorizations and permits for the IPC Interconnection Facilities, access road, new transmission and distribution lines, buildings, and all facilities in support of Interconnection Customer's Project, as required by local, state or federal entities.
+The Interconnection Customer shall secure all necessary local jurisdiction, state, and/or federal land use authorizations and permits, including conditional use permits, for the IPC Interconnection Facilities, access road, new transmission and distribution lines, buildings, and all facilities in support of Interconnection Customer's Project, as required by local, state or federal entities.
 A copy of each authorization pertaining to IPC facilities shall be provided to IPC.